ualUsham/Amazon_AI_Assisted_FAQ/README.md

 ###**Suggested to use a virtual environment**

 📂 **Code Files**
-streamlit_code.py: Contains the code for the Streamlit-based UI.
+app.py: main python file of the project. streamlit_code.py: Contains the code for the Streamlit-based UI.
 helper_code.py: Implements RAG using LLM, LangChain, embeddings, and the vector database.
-app.py: Combines the functionalities to run and deploy the complete project.

 🛠 **Tools Used**
 LLM: Google’s “Gemini-1.5-Flash”